-- 1. Contrast theories of adult development and aging and apply theories to adult behavior. - 2.
-Hypothesize how physical, emotional, cognitive, and psychosocial aspects of adult development change over time. - 3.
+- 1. Compare and contrast theories of adult development and aging and apply theories to adult behavior. - 2.
+Distinguish the similarities and differences of physical, emotional, cognitive, and psychosocial aspects of adult development. - 3.
 Describe multicultural factors that impact attitudes toward aging and coping with aging family members. - Evaluate ways in which special issues (including but limited to Alzheimer's Disease, heart disease, end of life issues) impact aging. - 5.
 Devise a conceptualization of one's own perspective in dealing with aging and aging family members.